 Alaska imposes a tire fee on all new tires sold in Alaska.
 An additional tire fee is imposed on the sale of tires with studs weighing more than 1.1 grams each (heavy studs).
 The additional tire fee applies to the installation of heavy studs in new and used tires.
-The division collects tire fees primarily from tire dealerships.
+The Tax Division collects tire fees primarily from tire dealerships.

 A $2.50 fee applies to each new tire.
 An additional $5 fee applies to each studded tire ($7.50 total tire fee for new studded tires).

 Taxpayers are required to file returns and remit fees quarterly.
 Returns and fees are due 30 days following the quarter in which the new tires were sold or studs were installed.
-Taxpayers may retain 5 percent or the amount collected, limited to a maximum of $600 per quarter, to cover expenses associated with collecting and remitting fees.
+Taxpayers may retain 5 percent of the amount collected, limited to a maximum of $600 per quarter, to cover expenses associated with collecting and remitting fees.

-Sales to federal, state, and local government agencies for official use are exempt from both portions of the tire fee.
+Sales to federal, state and local government agencies for official use are exempt from both portions of the tire fee.